Western Michigan University, KALAMAZOO, MI

 Improve energy efficiency in 65 buildings across the campus, consisting of 7-million square feet of space.

-In the process, ECS technicians used a variety of industry standard protocols, including LonWorks, BACnet, wireless Ethernet and others, to integrate Invensys Network 8000 and I/A Series building automation technologies with devices from Trane, Phoenix, Lakewood, DanFoss, York and Cisco.
+In the process, Havel technicians used a variety of industry standard protocols, including LonWorks, BACnet, wireless Ethernet and others, to integrate Invensys Network 8000 and I/A Series building automation technologies with devices from Trane, Phoenix, Lakewood, DanFoss, York and Cisco.

 The project also involved converting HVAC systems in many buildings to variable air volume (VAV) devices that reduce energy demands while improving zone control.
 In addition, the company installed new electric and steam utility meters across the campus, enabling the client to control its energy consumption more precisely.
-Though most of the initial activities have been completed, ECS continues to provide the university with ongoing support to help maximize the school’s return on its investment.
+Though most of the initial activities have been completed, Havel continues to provide the university with ongoing support to help maximize the school’s return on its investment.